grandgeorg/easydoc/README.md

 ![EasyDoc](manual/img/easydoc-banner.png)

-EasyDoc is a powerful technical documentation tool that generates completely local HTML pages and websites from markdown files.
+EasyDoc is a simple but powerful technical documentation tool that generates completely local HTML pages and websites from markdown files.
 It offers rich markdown support and code highlighting features, using [markdown-it](https://github.com/markdown-it/markdown-it) and [Prism](https://prismjs.com/) respectively.

 EasyDoc is fully configurable and customizable, allowing you to tailor global and per page settings, customize components, and edit its theme.
 It also provides built-in navigation features such as a table of contents on pages, individual site navigation, and a Tag Navigator module.